parrt/msds692/notes/sockets.md

 Escape character is '^]'.
 ```

-To escape/quit, use control-] and then `quit`.
+To escape/quit, use *control-]* and then `quit`.

-Just like in an office, it is possible no process is listening at a port.
+Just like in an office, it is possible that no process is listening at a port.
 That is, there is no server waiting for requests at that port.

 ```bash
 $ telnet www.usfca.edu 81